Malik Meraj Khalid

-Born in 1916 to a poor farming family in Punjab, British India, he graduated in law from the Islamia College (Lahore) in 1942, starting his legal practices by establishing his own law firm in 1948.
-Inspired by the communist literature published in the Soviet Union, his initial public community work was aimed towards promoting the literacy in his native village.
+Born in 1916 to a poor farming family in Punjab, he graduated in law from the Islamia College (Lahore) in 1942, starting his legal practice by establishing his own law firm in 1948.
+Inspired by the communist literature published in the Soviet Union, his initial public community work was aimed towards promoting literacy in his native village.
 In 1967, he was one of the founders of the PPP and ascended towards holding the highly important public offices.
-Responsible for administrating and maintaining the control of the Punjab Province after the war with India in 1971, Meraj Khalid was appointed as law minister in 1974 and the Speaker of the National Assembly in two non-consecutive terms.
+Responsible for administering and maintaining the control of the Punjab Province after the war with India in 1971, Meraj Khalid was appointed law minister in 1974 and served as the Speaker of the National Assembly in two non-consecutive terms.

-However, his tough and rigorous Hard Left ideas led to developing political differences with Prime Minister Benazir Bhutto in the 1990s, by whom he was sacked in 1996 after levelling accusations against Asif Zardari for the murder of Murtaza Bhutto.
-Being appointed as caretaker prime minister, Meraj Khalid then worked to rally the anti–Benazir Bhutto forces, and his efforts contributed to Nawaz Sharif and the conservatives' landslide victory in the 1997 parliamentary elections.
+However, his tough and rigorous Hard Left ideas led to developing political differences with Prime Minister Benazir Bhutto in the 1990s, by whom he was sacked in 1996 after levelling accusations against Benazir Bhutto's spouse Asif Zardari for the murder of Murtaza Bhutto.
+Being appointed caretaker prime minister, Meraj Khalid then worked to rally the anti–Benazir Bhutto forces, and his efforts contributed to Nawaz Sharif and the conservatives' landslide victory in the 1997 parliamentary elections.

 Early life and career beginnings

-Malik Meraj Khalid was born in Dera Chahal, a small village near Burki District.
-Lahore, to a poor and farming family.
+Malik Meraj Khalid was born in Dera Chahal, a small village near Burki in Lahore district, to a poor farming family belonging to the Awan Punjabi tribe.
 During his early life, he saw his family struggle with hardship to survive in the feudalism spectrum where his family grew crops for a local feudal lord who paid less than the minimum wage set by the British Indian Empire government.
 However, Meraj Khalid did not abandon his school, and despite the hardship, Khalid completed his high-school and later went on to work for a feudal lord who agreed to finance his education.

 He was educated at Islamia College, Lahore and gained an LLB degree in 1944, from Punjab University Law College, Lahore, followed by an Associate degree in public works.
 In 1948, he began to practice law.
 He was elected to the Provincial Assembly of West Pakistan for the first time in 1965.
 In 1968, he joined the Pakistan Peoples Party (PPP) and was appointed President of its Lahore chapter.
 It was on the PPP ticket that he was successfully re-elected to the National Assembly of Pakistan in 1970.